-Picture yourself spending the semester in Sydney, the largest city in Australia.
-As a student on the Semester in Sydney – Macquarie University program, you‘ll enjoy a wide variety of innovative classes and an activity-packed student union and sports association.
-Macquarie University is recognized for its high-quality teaching and research, and for its unique, park-like campus.
-With over 10,000 international students from 120 countries, you’ll meet people from Australia and all over the world.
-When you’re not in class, take a bike ride across the Harbor Bridge, stroll through the botanical gardens, and watch the sun dip behind the iconic Sydney Opera house!
+As a student on the Semester in Sydney – Macquarie University program, you‘ll enjoy a wide variety of innovative classes and an activity-packed student union and sports association -all only a 40 minute train ride outside of Sydney.
+Sandwiched between a national park and the city’s largest shopping center, Macquarie University is recognized for its high-quality teaching and research, and for its park-like campus in a suburban setting.

-- Suburban, park-like campus only 30 minutes from downtown Sydney and famous beaches
+- Suburban, park-like campus with a direct train line to downtown Sydney and famous beaches

 - A top-50 ranked university in the world

 - More than 200 social, academic, and sport clubs

 - Easy travel to Melbourne, Brisbane, or the Gold Coast

 - Opt into Macquarie's Global Leadership Program

 Connect with your Global Advisor to start planning.
 Apply by the application deadline.